lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic5_ClassDelivery.md

 ## 5.2 Use Storytelling, Examples, Demonstrations, and Socratic Questioning

 **Task:**
-Deliver compelling instruction using narrative, examples, and critical questioning with AI support.
+Use GenAI to create open-ended questions that will allow you to deliver compelling instruction using narrative, examples, and critical questioning.

 *Role-Based Prompt*
 ```